redteamsecurity/AutoNessus/README.md

 # Examples
 List all scans and scan IDs (scan IDs to be used with other flags)

-> python pyNessusScript.py -l
+> python autoNessus.py -l

 Start scan 42

-> python pyNessusScript.py -sS 42
+> python autoNessus.py -sS 42

 Pause scan 42

-> python pyNessusScript.py --pause 42
+> python autoNessus --pause 42

 # Notes